-Requests for new positions or for filling vacancies within the faculty shall be made in writing by the chairperson of the department concerned to the chancellor through appropriate administrative channels - the dean of the college/school the chief academic officer of the campus, the chancellor, and if applicable, the system president.
-Such requests shall indicate desired rank, salary (or salary range), and effective date of the proposed appointment, a description of the position, including the qualifications a candidate should posess and the duties of the prospective appointee.
+Requests for new positions or for filling vacancies within the faculty shall be made in writing by the chairperson of the department concerned to the chancellor through appropriate administrative channels - the dean of the college/school, the chief academic officer of the campus, the chancellor, and if applicable, the system president.
+Such requests shall indicate desired rank, salary (or salary range), and effective date of the proposed appointment, a description of the position, including the qualifications a candidate should posers and the duties of the prospective appointee.

-Once the filling of a vacancy or the adding of a new position is authorized by the president, these procedures shall be followed:
+Once the filling of a vacancy or the adding of a new position is authorized by the Chancellor, or if applicable, the president, these procedures shall be followed: